 Physiological Ecology: This is an interdisciplinary field of science that incorporates the mechanistic thinking and techniques of animal physiology to address ecological questions.
 A central question is how the energetic demands of an organism are influenced by environmental stressors, including parasitism.
 Parasites can have potentially strong effects on host physiology, metabolism, and energy budgets.
 We use flow-through respirometry to investigate the metabolic costs of parasitism during the pre-infection period (i.e., NCE of parasite-avoidance) and as a consequence of infection itself.

 Experimental Evolution: Disease models often classify species as either parasitic or non-parasitic, even though levels of parasitism vary continuously in nature.
 I am interested in the life-history evolution of parasites that express variation in host exploitation strategies, and the selective pressures that lead to increased reliance on the host.
 Facultative parasites present a unique opportunity for addressing these questions because they operate on the margin between free-living and parasitic life styles.
 Our aim is to understand how the transition to parasitism occurs on a ecological time scale, the role that phenotypic plasticity might play, and identify the conditions that drive or constrain the evolution of parasitism along this continuum.

 Slug Parasites: Slugs are major pests of agriculture, horticulture, and residential gardens.
 Many species of nematodes are known to parasitize slugs and snails.
 One in particular, Phasmarhabiditis hermphrodita, has been marketed commercially as a biocontrol agent in Europe and the UK.
 The aim of this project is to survey and isolate nematode parasites of slugs in Alberta.
-Once a local strain of parasitic nematode has been isolated, we will investigate the biology of the nematode-slug association.
+We will investigate the biology and pathogenicity of the nematode-slug association.